cypress-io/cypress-example-todomvc/README.md

 This repo contains an example React App, with the tests written in Cypress.
 The original project is part of the cypress.io sample set: https://github.com/cypress-io/cypress-example-todomvc

+Can also link this to Jira, for example SYSE-3

 ## Original content below -->

 Additionally this example app is configured to run tests in Circle CI and Travis CI.